 The Rivanna River is nearby, and I believe this is Moores Creek that goes right by the building.

 It breaks my heart a little that they didn’t get the big splashy opening that most restaurants do.
 But nevertheless, it was top of our list to visit and support!
-We went to Selvedge Brewing, which is open for reservations, and we can’t wait to go back to dine at Broadcloth sometime in the future.
+We went to Selvedge Brewing, which is open for reservations.

 We sat in the open-air courtyard (with plenty of space between tables).
 Ordering happened through a QR code and website, so everything was touch free.